lichess-org/lila/ui/voice/README.md

   xvals - an exact phrase in the val space

-  in voiceMove, class lookup methods for lexicon entry fields take the form <fromTo> where <from>
+  in voice.move.ts, class lookup methods for lexicon entry fields take the form <fromTo> where <from>
   is the input field and <to> is the output. for example: tokWord fetches the input word corresponding to a token, and wordTok fetches the token corresponding to an input word